microsoft/kinect-ripple/README.md

 *********************************************************************************************************************

-To use Ripple you need Kinect for Windows.
+To use Ripple you need Kinect for Windows (works with both v2 and v2).

-Ripple also works with Kinect for Windows v2 , check Ripple-V2 directory for Ripple version that works with v2.
+For Kinect for Windows v1 use 'Ripple' directory and for v2 use Ripple-V2 directory.

 To setup and use Ripple Check Ripple Documentation.

+Developers can use pure HTML5 + Javascript to create these Kinect-powered experiences.
 To start developing apps on Ripple , check RippleSDK_With_Example.

 Know More About Kinect Ripple
 ================================